mikejennings/homebrew-mac-power-tools/README.md

 - **Documentation**: [Mac Power Tools README](https://github.com/mikejennings/mac-power-tools#readme)
 - **Source Code**: [GitHub Repository](https://github.com/mikejennings/mac-power-tools)

-## License
+## License & Warranty

-Mac Power Tools is licensed under the MIT License.
+Mac Power Tools is licensed under the MIT License and is provided WITHOUT ANY WARRANTY.
 See the [LICENSE](https://github.com/mikejennings/mac-power-tools/blob/master/LICENSE) file for details.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+Users assume all risks associated with its use.

 ## Contributing